 It will comprise a major linear parkland and lake.
-It will be a high quality urban park with open lawns, shaded picnic areas, play equipment, public amenities and passive recreation uses.
+It will be a high quality urban park with open lawns, shaded picnic areas, play equipment, public amenities and provide for passive recreation uses.

-Adjacent retail, commercial, community and residential uses will address and overlook the park; providing surveillance, address and ownership of this key public open space asset.
+Adjacent retail, commercial, community and residential uses will address and overlook the parklands; providing surveillance, address and ownership of this key public open space asset.